 We looked out at a dolphin or something jumping out of the water.

 Then we were standing up.
-He looked at me and reached out his hand.
+He reached out his hand.

 “Tony,” he said.